-The Functional Genomics Shared Resource was established as a shared resource for the application of functional genomic technologies to support the research programs of investigators at Duke and beyond.
+The Functional Genomics Shared Resource was established as a shared resource for the application of functional genomic technologies to support the research programs of investigators at Duke.
 Through investments in genetic and chemical perturbation technologies, we have assembled state-of-the-art reagents and equipment, providing researchers access to genome-wide RNAi reagents and the infrastructure necessary to conduct large-scale functional studies in mammalian cells.

-- Expertise: The facility serves to provide expertise in the development and use of reagents for genetic perturbation, including RNAi, ORF overexpression and CRISPR-CAS9 gene editing platforms.
+- Expertise: The facility provides expertise in the development and use of reagents for genetic perturbation, including CRISPR, RNAi and ORF overexpression.

-- Chemical Reagents: We have several libraries available for screening, see http://sites.duke.edu/functionalgenomics/screening/ for more details.
+- Chemical Reagents: We have libraries of varying sizes and purposes available for screening, see https://sites.duke.edu/functionalgenomics/libraries/compound-libraries/ for more details.

 - Genome-wide screens: The Functional Genomics Shared Resource has the infrastructure necessary to conduct high-throughput screens, with automated liquid handlers, cell platers and plate washers.
 Screens can be performed in plate-based assays or in pooled format using a selection-based strategy with any of our CRISPR or shRNA libraries.
 We also provide assistance in assembling and screening custom CRISPR libraries.